dacogemini/mvc.pattern/README.md

 its observers that a change has occurred using an Event Dispatcher.

 You will read about the Event Dispatcher shortly.
-In your To Do List App you will be building, the Model will hold the list of tasks and be responsible for any actions taken upon each task object.
+In your To Do List App you will be building, the Model will do the following:

+  1. Hold the list of tasks
+  2. Be responsible for any actions taken upon each task object.